rspendl/tezedge/light_node/README.md

 ```

 ### Identity file
-Path to the json identity file with peer-id, public-key, secret-key and pow-stamp.
+The path to the json identity file with peer-id, public-key, secret-key and pow-stamp.
-New identity is automatically generated if it does not exist on specified path.
+If an identity does not exist in the specified path, a new one will be automatically generated.
-In case it starts with "./" or "../", it is relative path to the current dir, otherwise to the --tezos-data-dir
+In case it starts with "./" or "../", it is a relative path to the current dir, otherwise to the --tezos-data-dir

 ```
 --identity-file <PATH>